Last Updated: April 25, 2022

-Kalashtar are a race of humanoids bound to good-aligned spirits from the Dreamlands, the plane where winds travel to when they sleep.
-The Kalashtar originate in Eberron, seeing their first appearance as a playable race in Races of Eberron back in DnD 3.5 in the Races of Eberron supplement.
+Kalashtar are a race of humanoids bound to good-aligned spirits from the Dreamlands, the plane where minds travel to when they sleep.
+The Kalashtar originate in Eberron, seeing their first appearance as a playable race in back in DnD 3.5 in the Races of Eberron supplement.

 Kalashtar’s racial traits center around the mind, including increases to Wisdom and Charisma, Advantage on Wisdom saves, resistance to psychic damage, and limited telepathy.
 While these capabilities are powerful, they also pigeon-hole the Kalashtar into spellcasting classes.

 With the custom origin rules in place, the Kalashtar becomes an effective option for martial classes who are frequently vulnerable to mind-affecting problems like spells and special abilities which might frighten or charm them, as well as to Psychic damage which is rare but basically impossible for most martial characters to avoid.

 Regardless of whether you’re using the custom origin rules or now, the Kalasthar’s capabilities are almost exclusively defensive.
 While they do provide excellent benefits, they don’t help your character actively do anything (except potentially sneaking around language barriers with telepathy), so be sure that your class features and skills offer enough options to make you useful.